worktheclock/replit.github.io/Teams/PinboardProjectPart1.md

 </html>
 ```

 Yikes!
 That is quite a lot of HTML and CSS.
-Regardless, if you run your repl (with the big `Run` button at the top) you should see your project spring to live, as shown below.
+Regardless, if you run your repl (with the big `Run` button at the top) you should see your project spring to life, as shown below.

 ![../static/images/teamsForEducation/pinboard-project/image-2.png](../static/images/teamsForEducation/pinboard-project/image-2.png)